Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 RP2040 Boot Seqence

-From the CPU’s perspective of view, there is no programmed, or un-programmed flash.
-Reading the flash always produces some result.
+From the CPU's perspective of view, there is no programmed, or un-programmed flash.
+Reading the flash always produces some result, either 1 or 0, ther is no such thing like "undefined".
 An un-programmed flash will provide random bytes, or all empty bytes (there is always some data).

-We had the program in flash, but without a valid checksum.
+The reason is: We had the program in flash, but without a correct checksum.
 So, the on-chip bootloader failed to load our program.

 Download to Flash

-Now, we will be looking to program the flash, so the program can be preserved after power lost.
+Now, we will be working on programming the flash, so the program can be preserved after power lost.

 The Source Code